ttezel/nn/README.md

 ##`net.train(trainingData)`

-Train your `nn` instance, using `trainingData`.
+Train your neural network instance, using `trainingData`.
 You can pass in a single training entry as an object with `input` and `output` keys, or an array of training entries.
 The network will train itself from the supplied training data, until the error threshold has been reached, or the max number of iterations has been reached.

 ##`net.send(input)`